ALASdoo/accessliaison/content/english/blog/write-better-alt-text-than-ai.md

 - e-commerce brands
 - marketing agencies working on campaigns
-- Software as a service (SaaS) companies showcasing product screens
+- Software as a Service (SaaS) companies showcasing product screens
 - inclusive brands

 ### How to use alt text to strengthen your brand identity